IBM/ibm_zos_zosmf/docs/source/roles/README_zmf_job_query.rst

 zmf_job_query
 =============

-**IBM z/OSMF collection** provides provides an Ansible role, referred to as **zmf_job_query**, to query the status of a job, and check its return code.
+**IBM z/OSMF collection** provides provides an Ansible role, referred to as **zmf_job_query**, to query a job running on z/OS, and check its return code.

-.. **IBM z/OSMF collection** provides provides an Ansible role, referred to as **zmf_job_query**, to query the status of a job, check its return code and specific contents in spool files.
+.. **IBM z/OSMF collection** provides provides an Ansible role, referred to as **zmf_job_query**, to query a job running on z/OS, check its return code and specific contents in spool files.

 Role Variables
 --------------